prof-rossetti/internet-technologies/exercises/website-hosting/analytics.md

 If you would like to send additional "event" data to Google Analytics, follow this [Sending Events Guide](https://developers.google.com/analytics/devguides/collection/protocol/ga4/sending-events?client_type=gtag).

-See also the [About events](https://support.google.com/analytics/answer/9322688) page.
+See also the [About events](https://support.google.com/analytics/answer/9322688) page for more information.